THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 3.2.1 Sponsors are encouraged to elicit the help and the participation of local VFW’s and other veteran organizations.
 This provides specialized assistance to Veterans.

-3.2.2 Co-sponsors (individuals or organizations, companies, or corporations) are those individuals or institutions that do not necessarily operate under a 501(c)(3), but want to support Veterans programs, like Operation DOG-TAG, and participate in tournaments and championships.
+3.2.2 Co-sponsors (individuals or organizations, companies, or corporations) are those individuals or institutions that do not necessarily operate under a 501(c)(3), but want to support Veterans programs, like Operation DOG-TAGS, and participate in tournaments and championships.
 Co-sponsors can function as players, rules officials (based on USGA Rules), hole captains, marshals, scorers, registers, administrators, and events staff.

-3.2.2(a) With the advancement of golf club technology, golfers usually have a spare set of golf clubs that can be donated to sponsors and used in the mission of Operation DOG TAG.
+3.2.2(a) With the advancement of golf club technology, golfers usually have a spare set of golf clubs that can be donated to sponsors and used in the mission of Operation DOG TAGS.
 This equipment will provide Veterans with a set of golf clubs where Veterans can start learning to play golf, without having the financial burden of purchasing used or new equipment.

-3.2.3 Additional opportunities for sponsors and co-sponsors to support Operation DOG TAG are with setting up fundraisers, dinners, concessions, and entertainment connected with the tournaments and championships.
+3.2.3 Additional opportunities for sponsors and co-sponsors to support Operation DOG TAGS are with setting up fundraisers, dinners, concessions, and entertainment connected with the tournaments and championships.
 Concerts with local and national performers can provide sponsors and co-sponsors with the opportunity to raise money and, more importantly, honor and bring awareness to contributions made by our Veterans.
-This allows the community to take ownership and become involved in the local Operation DOG TAG camp.
+This allows the community to take ownership and become involved in the local Operation DOG TAGS camp.
 This is an open opportunity to bring people into the sport of golf and enjoy the fitness and health benefits that golf provides for both Veterans and local golfers.

 3.3 Facilitators Structure and Guidelines